 A lot of home-cooked meals, balanced ingredients, and a “refeeding” day

 It’s so easy to get immersed in social media and feel the pressure to project a better “you.”
 But instead of dwelling on what you lack and what others have, use it as motivation to improve yourself.
-It’s not really about drastically changing who you are, what you do or how you look like—it’s about how personal goal-setting can fit in the bigger picture of self-discovery, self-love, and self-respect.
+It’s not really about drastically changing who you are, what you do or how you look—it’s about how personal goal-setting can fit in the bigger picture of self-discovery, self-love, and self-respect.

 I needed clear concepts on where I should start focusing my energy on.
 Inward-looking, I decided to first feed myself right.
 I needed to function well and have enough energy to maximize and balance my work, sports, and family life.
 My name is Lish, and I want to help you eat better.
 Join me in my week-long journey as I explore healthy and sensible food options to fuel my goals.